Learn about Reliant Federal Credit Union and discover the value of credit union membership.

 Reliant Federal Credit Union was established in Casper Wyoming in 1936 during the height of the Great Depression.
 At that time, few families could obtain affordable credit, and trust in banks was at an all-time low.
 As a financial institution owned by its members, our goal at that time—and today—was to bring affordable financial services to members, and help them fulfill their dreams.

-Today, Reliant has expanded to serve more than 10,000 members in both Natrona and Converse Counties with four branches, and a broad array of electronic services to help you manage your money anytime, from anywhere.
+Today, Reliant has expanded to serve more than 10,000 members in all 23 counties within Wyoming, with five branches, and a broad array of electronic services to help you manage your money anytime, from anywhere.

 Although much has changed in the types of services we offer to members, Reliant's focus will always be the same—to provide members the most affordable financial services in a friendly, professional atmosphere where you’re always the first priority.